 Does Driving without Insurance Go on Your Record?

 While driving without insurance typically doesn’t show up on your criminal record, it does appear on your driving record as kept by the DMV.
 This charge can remain on your driving record for years after the incident.

 Unfortunately, this is going to mean you will be dealing with increased insurance rates.
 This rate increase can lead to a vicious cycle.
 If the reason you did not have insurance was that you could not afford to pay for it, your ability to pay decreases further with the higher rates.

 If this is the case, then an increase in insurance costs is likely to result in you continuing to take your chances of driving without insurance.
 Taking these risks can lead to further charges, harsher punishments, and even higher insurance costs.

 Talk to a Los Angeles Uninsured Driver Lawyer for Free

-Getting pulled over without insurance can lead to years of headache.
+Getting pulled over without insurance can lead to years of headaches.
 Don’t let it derail your life.
-The attorneys of the Simmrin Law Group are here to help you, and we will give you a FREE consultation to help you understand your best legal options.
+The attorneys of the Simmrin Law Group are here to help you.
+We offer a free, no-obligation case evaluation to potential clients so that they can understand their best legal options.

 Don’t wait to ask for help.
 Fill out our online contact form or give us a call and get your free consultation today.